CMSgov/ab2d-website/_pages/claims-data-details.md

 AB2D reports the most recent data available to it.
 Updates to existing claims may arrive at any time.

-To detect updated claims look for a Claim Group with multiple Claim IDs.
+To detect updated claims look for a claim group with multiple Claim IDs.
 Only 1 claim version (1 Claim ID) will be marked active and that is the latest version.
 If all claim versions are marked as canceled then the entire claim family group is canceled.

 To detect updated claims the following fields on each claim must be tracked: